THE SILENT YEARS: When we started not giving a damn on screen!

 I recently had the chance to sit with each film and said to myself… Joey, these would make for a nice collection of obscure thrillers so without further adieu, I offer for your enjoyment, The Suspect, Love From A Stranger 1947, Moss Rose & The Sign of the Ram!

 Directed by Robert Siodmak (The Spiral Staircase 1945, The Killers 1946,Criss Cross 1949, The Dark Mirror, Cry of the City, The File on Thelma Jordan 1950) and adapted to the screen by Bertram Millhauser and Arthur T Horman from the novel This Way Out written by James Ronald.
-Basing this film very loosely on the Dr. Hawley Harvey Crippen murder of his wife that was sensationalized at trial in 1910.
+This film, very loosely based on Dr. Hawley Harvey Crippen’s murder of his wife, was sensationalized at trial in 1910.

 Charles Laughton gives one of his most subtle performances as a kindly man trapped by an abusive wife.
-Siodmak as usual creates a dynamic framework for this psychological thriller that is lensed in shades of darkly ominous spaces that seems to shape itself around Laugton’s comfortable face and Ella Raines intricate beauty.
+Siodmak, as usual, creates a dynamic framework for this psychological thriller, lensed in shades of darkly ominous spaces that seem to shape themselves around Laugton’s comfortable face and Ella Raines’ intricate beauty.

-from IMDb trivia – Lux Radio Theater broadcast a 60 minute radio adaptation of the movie on April 9, 1945 with Charles Laughton, Ella Rainesand Rosalind Ivan reprising their film roles.
+Lux Radio Theater held broadcast of a 60-minute radio adaptation of the movie on April 9, 1945, with Charles Laughton, Ella Raines, and Rosalind Ivan reprising their film roles.

-In 1902 London, well respected middle class Englishman, but unhappily married shopkeeper Phillip Marshall (Charles Laughton) develops a loving and warm friendship with young and beautiful Mary Gray (Ella Raines) who’s father has recently died, leaving her down on her luck and looking for a job.
-Phillip Marshall is such a kind and genteel man he stops to say a kind word about his neighbor Mrs Simmon’s garden, loves his son and shows real affection.
-Is like a father to young Merridew.
-Is beloved by the community.
-Even when he approaches Mary, and she hasn’t yet looked up from her tear soaked hanky, thinking she’s being approached by a lecherous man in the park, “I’m not that sort” tells her, only wanting to see if she needs help.
+In 1902 London, a respected middle-class Englishman but unhappily married shopkeeper Phillip Marshall (Charles Laughton) develops a loving and warm friendship with young and beautiful Mary Gray (Ella Raines), whose father has recently died, leaving her down on her luck and looking for a job.
+Phillip Marshall is such a kind and genteel man he stops to say a kind word about his neighbor Mrs Simmon’s garden, loves his son, and shows real affection.
+He is like a father to young Merridew, and beloved by the community.
+Even when he approaches Mary, and she hasn’t yet looked up from her tear-soaked hanky, thinking a lecherous man in the park is approaching her, “I’m not that sort,” tells her, only wanting to see if she needs help.

-Mary like Phillip is lonely… the first night Phillip begins to walk her home- “A cup of tea, a six penny novel and a good cry.”
+Mary, like Phillip, is lonely.
+The first night, Phillip begins to walk her home —“A cup of tea, a six-pence novel and a good cry.”

 Mary- “I’m afraid you’ve been looking in my window.”

-Phillip’s dreadful wife Cora (Rosalind Ivan –perfectly suited to play the emasculating harpy-she had a similar role tormenting Edward G Robinson in Scarlet Street 1945) is a reprehensible shrew who humiliates and demeans both her husband and her son (Dean Harens who had more room to act in Siodmak’s terrific noir Christmas Holiday 1944 starring a very different kind of Gene Kelly and the self-persecuting Deanna Durbin.)
-John is shown moving out of the house, because his horrible mother has burned some important papers of his.
-She got into one of her rages and before he could stop her she burned a whole weeks work.
+Phillip’s dreadful wife Cora (Rosalind Ivan –ideally suited to play the emasculating harpy-she had a similar role tormenting Edward G Robinson in Scarlet Street 1945) is a reprehensible shrew who humiliates and demeans both her husband and her son (Dean Harens who had more room to act in Siodmak’s terrific noir Christmas Holiday 1944 which starred a very different kind of Gene Kelly and the self-persecuting Deanna Durbin) John is shown moving out of the house because his horrible mother has burned some important papers of his.
+She got into one of her rages, and before he could stop her, she burned a whole week’s work.

-Cora Marshall is vicious and cruel, showing no maternal feeling, caring little that her son is leaving home.
+Cora Marshall is vicious and cruel, showing no maternal feeling and caring little that her son is leaving home.

-They wrestle with his clean folded white shirts that he’s busying himself moving out of the bedroom.
-She tries to grab them and he finally loses his composure and yanks them away.
+They wrestle with his clean, folded white shirts, which he’s busy moving out of the bedroom.
+She tries to grab them, but he finally loses his composure and yanks them away.

-Saddened by his John’s departure who he loves and will miss, prompts Phillip to move into his son’s room.
-Cora, so bent on appearances is driven to tirades of abusiveness toward the meek and genteel Phillip.
-Harassing him at every turn.
-I might have thrown her down the stairs myself or given her one of those late night glasses of milk!
+Saddened by John’s departure, whom he loves and will miss, Phillip prompts Cora to move into his son’s room.
+Cora, so bent on appearances, is driven to tirades of abusiveness toward the meek and genteel Phillip, harassing him at every turn.
+I might have thrown her down the stairs myself or given her one of those late-night glasses of milk!

-The scene with Merridew just tickles me and shows how kind, compassionate and caring Phillip is.
+The scene with Merridew tickles me and shows how kind, compassionate, and caring Phillip is.
 He calls Merridew over talking to him in a quite earnest and fatherly tone, all the while you can tell he’s quite fond of the little fellow and visa versa.

 tears in Merridew’s voice make it quiver as the camera shows Mary listening in, she smiles and laughs at this whimsical inquisition.